emirates visa bank statement requirement 2026

 Along with financial documents, applicants need to submit the following while applying for an Emirates eVisa online:

-• Proof of residence: Utility bill or tenancy contract (if required).
+Address proof Utility bill / tenancy contract (if asked)

 How to Prepare Bank Statements for Emirates Visa Application